 Pins & Extras

-I have a tin filled with lots of needles, safety pins and other bits and bobs that come in handy.
+I have a tin filled with needles, safety pins and other bits and bobs that come in handy.
 I suggest you create something similar for your bits to go into.

-Hand sewing needles and safety pins can be found for cheap at the supermarket.
+The supermarket sells hand-sewing needles and safety pins for cheap.
 An unpicker can be found at the dollar store or craft shop.

-An unpick is a handy tool to use when you sew stitching lines in the wrong place.
-It helps cut the thread easily instead of you trying to use snips which could cut your fabric too.
+An unpick is a handy tool for sewing stitching lines in the wrong place.
+It helps cut the thread easily instead of trying to use snips, which could cut your fabric, too.

 Safety pins can be used to turn through straps, ties or thread through drawstrings and elastic into casings.